mouadhx04/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 You are not allowed to use global variables

-No more than 5 functions per file
+No more than 5 functions per file.

 The only C standard library functions allowed are malloc, free, printf and exit